miltiadiss/Multidimensional-Data-Structures/README.md

 # Overview
 This project is part of **Multidimensional Data Strucrures & Computational Geometry** elective course in Computer Engineering & Informatics Department of University of Patras for Winter Semester 2023-2024 (Semester 7).

+## Description
+We created an initial dataset using a web crawler.
 We will be using **kd-Trees**, **Quad-Trees**, **R-Trees** and **Range Trees** in order to answer to spatial range queries.